The Low-Rank Simplicity Bias in Deep Networks: Introduction

 \section{Introduction}

 It has become conventional wisdom that the more layers one adds, the better a deep neural network (DNN) performs.
-This guideline is supported, in part, by theoretical results showing that deeper networks can require far fewer parameters than shallower networks to obtain the same modeling ``capacity''~\cite{eldan2016power}.
-While it is not surprising that deeper networks are more expressive than shallower networks, the fact that state-of-the-art deep networks do not overfit, despite being heavily over-parameterized, defies classical statistical theory~\cite{geman1992neural,zhang2016understanding,belkin2019reconciling} -- e.g.,~\citet{dosovitskiy2020image} trains a $632$ million parameter, $200$+ layer model, on $1.3$ million images.
+This guideline is supported, in part, by theoretical results showing that deeper networks can require far fewer parameters than shallower networks to obtain the same modeling ``capacity''~\citep{eldan2016power}.
+While it is not surprising that deeper networks are more expressive than shallower networks, the fact that state-of-the-art deep networks do not overfit, despite being heavily over-parameterized, defies classical statistical theory~\citep{geman1992neural,zhang2016understanding,belkin2019reconciling} -- e.g.,~\citet{dosovitskiy2020image} trains a $632$ million parameter, $200$+ layer model, on $1.3$ million images.

 The belief that \textit{over-parameterization via depth improves generalization} is used axiomatically in the design of neural networks.
 Unlike conventional regularization methods that penalize model complexity (e.g., $\ell_1$/$\ell_2$ penalty), over-parameterization does not.
-Yet, like explicit regularization, over-parameterization appears to prevent the model from over-fitting~\cite{belkin2018reconciling,nakkiran2019deep}.
-Why this \textit{implicit regularization} works is still an ongoing area of research.
+Yet, like explicit regularization, over-parameterization appears to prevent the model from over-fitting~\citep{belkin2018reconciling,nakkiran2019deep}.
+While there has been an extensive effort to analyze the effect of the \textit{implicit regularization} of over-parameterization on neural networks~(see~\sect{sec:related}), prior investigations have been mostly limited to linear models for theoretical analysis or have been left as an under-explored side observation.
+This work aims to further the existing efforts by providing extensive empirical experiments and analysis on linear and non-linear networks for practical learning paradigms.

-We stumbled upon a rather unexpected discovery that provides clues into why and when \textit{over-parameterization} could help.
-This discovery is the result of the following experiment: we trained ReLU networks with varying depths on a set of linear regression tasks $Y = W^* X$.
-For some randomly sampled $X$ we minimize the least-squares error between the prediction~$\hat{Y}$ and the ground-truth targets~$Y$.
-In Figure~\ref{fig:wtf}, we plot the converged loss when varying the depth of model and the underlying rank of the task: $\text{rank}(W^*) = \{1, 4, 16, 32, 64\}$.
+Our analysis begins with a non-intuitive observation that \textit{over-parameterization} hurts the ability to overfit simple linear functions.
+We trained ReLU networks with varying depths on a set of linear regression tasks $Y = W^* X$.
+For some randomly sampled $X$, we minimize the least-squares error between the prediction~$\hat{Y}$ and the ground-truth targets~$Y$.
+In Figure~\ref{fig:wtf}, we plot the converged loss when varying the depth of the model and the underlying rank of the task: $\text{rank}(W^*) = \{1, 4, 16, 32, 64\}$.
 The results reveal that deeper networks touted for their ability to model complex functions struggle to fit even (high-rank) linear functions.
 In contrast, shallower networks perfectly minimize the loss.